-Without a customer, you don’t have a business, but with demotivated employees, your productivity will soon be lower than the expense to keep the business running.
+Without a customer, you don’t have a business, but your productivity will soon be lower than the expense to keep the business running with demotivated employees.
 When your employees are happy, your productivity soars, and you attract the best talent in town, which all adds up to a more profitable enterprise.

 The next quadrant looks at what you need to do to ensure that your employees are motivated and productive.

-Again, once you’ve defined what a happy workforce will look like, define how you will measure it.
+Again, once you’ve defined what a happy workforce will look like, determine how you will measure it.

 Step 4 – How efficient are your processes?

-I’ve seen many great companies invest in the most expensive tools, just to slow down or halt productivity.
-A tool does not guarantee efficiency.
-Simplicity and effectivity are however a recipe for success.
-The less time you have to figure out what the next step in your process is, or why you are doing it, the more time to spend on productive activities.
+I’ve seen many great companies invest in the most expensive tools to slow down or halt productivity.
+A device does not guarantee efficiency.
+Simplicity and effectivity are, however, a recipe for success.
+The less time you have to figure out the next step in your process or why you are doing it, the more time you spend on productive activities.

 This quadrant focuses on how well you are able to hand over the baton between different team players, without letting it fall.

 Questions you can ask yourself is how long does it take to deliver a product or feature?
-How many features can you deliver per week?
-How much of the time spent on delivering the product is productive?
+How many parts can you provide per week?
+How much of the time spent on providing the product is productive?

 Look at the entire flow throughout the organization rather than trying to optimize one area alone.
-The biggest waste and slow down in most companies are often caused by handovers between different teams.
+Handovers between different teams often cause the most significant waste and a slowdown in most companies.

 Keep the measures simple and as manual as possible.
-If you have to wait for a computer to calculate the results or have to spend extra time to input the data before you can get an answer, simplify your measures.
-It’s better to have a few, simple, accurate measures available immediately than a lot of complicated measures that you don’t have available when you need it.
+If you have to wait for a computer to calculate the results or spend extra time inputting the data before you can get an answer, simplify your measures.
+It’s better to have a few simple, accurate steps available immediately than many complicated calculations that you don’t know when you need it.

 Step 5 – How profitable is your business?

-Even when you have the happiest customers and most motivated employees, if you’re not making money, you don’t have a business.
-The drive towards a more human workplace does not mean that profitability is not important anymore.
+Even when you have the happiest customers and most motivated employees, you don’t have a business if you’re not making money.
+The drive towards a more human workplace does not mean that profitability is not necessary anymore.

 This quadrant focuses on the needs of the shareholders, and what the business needs to survive financially.

-The only two questions that are really important from a business owner point of view is what is your return on investment, or how long will you have to wait before you recoup the money you invested?
+The only two essential questions from a business owner’s point of view are your return on investment, or how long will you have to wait before you recoup the money you invested?
 And how much money are you making?
 What is your cost per product or service?
 And how much profit do you make on each item?

-Another valuable question is how much money you have on hand each month.
-It doesn’t help much if you have a lot of income due to you but you’re not able to pay the bills, or that most of your money is tied up in long-term investments or assets that you can’t convert to cash easily and quickly.
-In order to survive, you need enough cash on hand.
+Another helpful question is how much money you have on hand each month.
+It doesn’t help much if you have a lot of income due to you, but you’re not able to pay the bills, or that most of your money is tied up in long-term investments or assets that you can’t convert to cash easily and quickly.
+To survive, you need enough cash on hand.

-The rest, like the expenses or the revenue, is a detail to start looking at once these main indicators show warning signs.
+The rest, like the expenses or the revenue, is a detail to start looking at once these leading indicators show warning signs.

 Once you’ve completed the exercise, make sure you use it regularly.
-Each time you need to make a decision, ask yourself whether this will bring you closer to your goal.
+Each time you need to decide, ask yourself whether this will bring you closer to your goal.
 Will it positively or negatively impact the different factors that contribute to success?

 With 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.